getfretless/mutant-school-docs/source/includes/_enrollments_create.md

 Error Code | Meaning
 ---------- | -------
 400        | Bad Request -- Your request is bad, and you should feel bad.
-You could be missing parameters.
+You could be missing the term ID parameter, or the term ID could be invalid.
 500        | Internal Server Error.
 You might have provided an invalid or blank term ID.